Shock-No-Par: Release and reception

 Shock-No-Par was released by Up Records on August 10, 1999.
 The packaging was designed by Mariko Marrs and Robert Jordan.
 The album was added to numerous college radio stations, as evidenced by it reaching number 11 on the Radio 200 Adds chart, published in CMJ New Music Monthly.
 In the same magazine's CMJ Radio 200 chart, compiled by reports of airplay from the magazine's panel of radio stations, the album reached number 45, and also peaked at number 38 on the Core Radio chart.

 Heather Phares of AllMusic wrote that the album "combines homespun visual and musical artistry with technological know-how," and praised "Octant's unpretentious yet inventive stance."
-Similarly, Tim Dickinson of Mother Jones Magazine hailed the album as adventurous and "easy to love" despite its unusual sound.
+Similarly, Tim Dickinson of Mother Jones hailed the album as adventurous and "easy to love" despite its unusual sound.
 Ian Danzig of Exclaim! commented that the act's sonic landscape is populated by "[s]trange gurgles and squelches," highlighting how the "mad scientist-type machines that will take us into the next century."
 He highlighted how the album's dark pop songs inhabit "a world of sensory overload, but an overload of samples and analogue sounds we know."

 In a positive review for PopMatters, Brendan Maher wrote that "Shock-No-Par expertly explores the duo's music-meets-machine as the living accompany the automated in on a bouncy little trip into the mind of a mad scientist."
 He hailed Octant as an original act on an aesthetic level, but noted that "their music is surprisingly infectious, if not just a little danceable."
 Glen Sarvady of CMJ New Music Monthly recommended the album to fans of Devo, Kraftwerk and Quasi, and praised the approachable music.
 Stephen Thompson of The A.V.
 Club wrote that the record is an often "fairly compelling racket," especially on the "Pong" instrumental, but nonetheless felt the album's concept was more successful than the music, commenting: "If you didn't know Octant's music was made by robots, you'd just think Shock-no-par is an extremely clamorous, relatively minor rock record."
 Television music supervisor Shawn Petersen named Shock-No-Par as one of his top ten albums of 1999, as listed in the year-end issue of CMJ New Music Monthly.